Register in Courses

-Individuals can audit a course at RDP allowing them to explore the subject matter.
+You can audit a course at RDP allowing you to explore the subject matter.
 To audit a course means that you register for a course but that you are not graded and that you do not receive credit for that course.

-To enrol in a course at Red Deer Polytechnic on an audit basis, a student must:
+To enrol in a course at Red Deer Polytechnic on an audit basis, you must:

-- Request instructor responsible for the course to provide a signature on the form.
+- Request the instructor responsible for the course to provide a signature on the form

-Students enrolling to audit courses must pay the application fee, Students' Association, Material or Special Fees, and International Student Tuition differential if applicable.
-Tuition and service fees will be assessed at 50 per cent of the regular rate for the course.
+Students enrolling in audit courses must pay the application fee, Students' Association, Material or Special Fees, and International Student Tuition differential if applicable.
+Tuition and service fees will be assessed at 50% of the regular rate for the course.

-Students are allowed to attend and participate in class activities but are not evaluated on their class participation or assignments they elect to complete.
+You are allowed to attend and participate in class activities but are not evaluated on your class participation or assignments you elect to complete.

 Students who are 65 years of age or older can audit courses without paying the tuition portion of the audit fee.